Bilalh/Tagger/Readme.md

 -------------------
 ### Prerequisites
 * Mac OS X 10.6+
-* Macruby 0.10+
 * 64 bit only

 ### Introductions
 Build the release version of Tagger.

-(When embedding make sure `require 'rubygems'` in `Vgmdb.rb`  is commented with a # before it)

-Run Embed MacRuby on it which does the follows to embed the MacRuby framework

-	macruby_deploy --compile --embed --gem nokogiri --gem htmlentities --verbose

-To save 15mb you can either  remove the unused .rb files in `Tagger.app/Contents/Frameworks/MacRuby.framework/Versions/0.10/usr/lib/ruby/1.9.2` or replace it with [bilalh.github.com/files/1.9.2.zip](bilalh.github.com/files/1.9.2.zip)

 Issues
 ------